nicklockwood/SwiftFormat/Rules.md

 ```

 **NOTE:** assignment to un-escaped `self` is only supported in Swift 4.2 and
-above, so the `strongifiedSelf` rule is disabled unless the swift version is
+above, so the `strongifiedSelf` rule is disabled unless the Swift version is
 set to 4.2 or above.

 </details>